-- (a) The preliminary fair value of premium and related receivables approximated their historical cost, with the exception of the risk corridor receivable associated with the Health Insurance Marketplace.
-The fair value of the risk corridor receivable was estimated at \$0. - (b) The identifiable intangible assets acquired are to be measured at fair value as of the completion of the acquisition.
+(a) The preliminary fair value of premium and related receivables approximated their historical cost, with the exception of the risk corridor receivable associated with the Health Insurance Marketplace.
+The fair value of the risk corridor receivable was estimated at \$9 million.

+- (b) The identifiable intangible assets acquired are to be measured at fair value as of the completion of the acquisition.
 The fair value of intangible assets is determined primarily using variations of the "income approach," which is based on the present value of the future after tax cash flows attributable to each identified intangible asset.
 Other valuation methods, including the market approach and cost approach, were also considered in estimating the fair value.
-As discussed above, due to the timing of the acquisition date, the Company has only performed limited valuation procedures, and the intangible valuation is incomplete.
 The Company has estimated the preliminary fair value of intangibles to be \$1.5 billion with a weighted average life of 10 years.
-The Company expects the identifiable intangible assets to include purchased contract rights, provider contracts, trade names and developed technology. - (c) The preliminary deferred tax liabilities are presented net of \$226 million of deferred tax assets.

-- (d) Debt is required to be measured at fair value under the acquisition method of accounting.
+The Company expects the identifiable intangible assets to include purchased contract rights, provider contracts, trade names and developed technology.
+The Company is still in the process of finalizing its intangible valuation. - (c) Accounts payable and accrued expenses includes approximately \$285 million related to premium deficiency reserves based on cost trends existing prior to the acquisition date.
+The premium deficiency reserves are primarily associated with losses in the individual commercial business, largely in California, unfavorable performance in the Arizona commercial business as well as unfavorable performance in the Medicare business primarily in Oregon and Arizona.
+The premium deficiency reserve for the individual PPO commercial contracts in California includes anticipated future losses in 2016 associated with substance abuse rehabilitation claims.
+During the third quarter, the Company lowered the premium deficiency reserve by \$15 million, reflecting its revised estimate of substance abuse cost trends. - (d) The preliminary deferred tax liabilities are presented net of \$526 million of deferred tax assets. - (e) Debt is required to be measured at fair value under the acquisition method of accounting.
 The fair value of Health Net's \$400 million Senior Notes assumed in the acquisition was \$418 million.
-The \$18 million increase will be amortized as a reduction to interest expense over the remaining life of the debt. - (e) The acquisition resulted in \$3.6 billion of goodwill related primarily to buyer specific synergies expected from the acquisition and the assembled workforce of Health Net.
-The goodwill is not deductible for income tax purposes.
+The \$18 million increase will be amortized as a reduction to interest expense over the remaining life of the debt. - (f) The acquisition resulted in \$3.9 billion of goodwill related primarily to buyer specific synergies expected from the acquisition and the assembled workforce of Health Net.
+This goodwill is not deductible for income tax purposes.
 The assignment of goodwill to the Company's respective segments has not been completed at this time.